alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 I prefer working with people whom I can bounce ideas off of.
 If you are a quiet thinker, that might work for other organizations, but not for me.
 Tell me what you are thinking.

 ##### Premature Optimization
-This is usually a learned skill, but it's worth knowing.
-If you are more senior, I expect you to know this.
-If you don't that's troubling.
+This is usually a learned skill.
+If you are senior, I expect you to know this.

 ##### Overly Complex Solutions
-I'm not too smart, so the chances of me asking you to come up with a successor to PageRank is unlikely.
+I'm not too bright, so the chances of me asking you to come up with a successor to PageRank is unlikely.
 No PhD dissertations please.

-##### Combativeness
+##### Douche Baggery
-Look, white board coding isn't the most fun, and there are people who are struggle with it, yet are good developers.
-Still, as engineers, we've gone through this shared pain, so bitching about it, and being argumentative isn't going to win you any points (thoughtful discourse *might*).
+Look, white board coding isn't the most fun, and there are people who struggle with it, yet are very good developers.
+Still, as engineers, we've all gone through this shared pain, so bitching about it, being argumentative, and acting like a dickhead isn't going to win you any points.
+I asked one candidate if he wanted some more water before we got started, and he smugly held up his glass and pointed at it.

+> Yes, dumbass, I see your glass has water in it.
+I asked if you wanted *MORE* fucking water.

+You guessed it.
+No-Hire (his solutions were also shitty)

 #### What is your knowledge of algorithms, data structures, and other CS topics?